 Massachusetts was among the states hardest hit by the 2001 recession in terms of jobs lost on a percentage basis.
 At the end of 2007, total non-farm employment was still down from the prior peak by approximately 62,000 jobs based on annual averages for each year.
 The state's economy began to slow considerably in 2001 following a prolonged and robust expansion.
 After three consecutive years of decline, the commonwealth recorded total non-farm job growth during 2005 and 2006 but at paces that trailed the nation.
 In 2007, the commonwealth saw job growth of 1%, on par with the national rate, which slowed to 1.1% last year.
-Average monthly year-over-year job gains have slowed to 0.5% through September 2008, although the national pace is essentially flat at 0.1%.
+Average monthly year-over-year job gains have slowed to 0.7% through June 2008, although the national pace is significantly lower at 0.3%.
 Service sector job growth has remained relatively strong, offsetting employment losses in the manufacturing and the construction sectors.
-In the near term, the commonwealth's economy may be constrained by low housing affordability and negative migration trends.
-Continuing turmoil in the financial markets leading to significant job losses in that sector will likely add strain to the commonwealth's economy.
+In the near term, the commonwealth's economy may be constrained by low housing affordability, negative migration trends, and continuing turmoil in the financial markets.